Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 **tags** should contain any key topic tags listed in markdown list format on the line below.

-**tags** should contain any key topic tags listed in markdown list format on the line below.

 **geography**: case studies can have an option geojson file to show the project boundary or other key geography formatted as **_./filename.geojson_**.
 Geojson files can be created or edited from an exisitng geodata format at [geojson.io](https://geojson.io)

-_italicied_
 **geography_caption**: otional caption for the geojson boundary map.

 ### Case Study Text